Suvo-Ghosh/Projects/README.md

 # Simple_Calculator
-This is a simple calculator
+This are some projects . . .